Aidennnn33/sherlocksight/README.md

 # Introduction

-Use security OSINT tool Criminal IP (criminalip.io) to identify IoT equipment connected to the internet.
-You can use CLI to search for IoT equipment and view details of specific IP addresses from the retrieved data
+I hope you can explore the functionality of Criminal IP's security OSINT tool for identifying internet-connected IoT devices and utilizing the CLI to search and access detailed information about specific IP addresses from the obtained data.

 # Prerequisites